 Yet precisely because of their years of refinement, both AI and ABM are relatively simple to integrate into your business.
 As mentioned, ABM isn’t a totally new strategy, but rather an approach to marketing which can be adopted either in-tandem with non-ABM lead generation strategies, or as a way of refining them.

 Adding AI solutions to your marketing and sales stacks is perhaps easier still.
 Major CRM and marketing automation systems like Salesforce, Marketo, Eloqua and Hubspot are all AI-friendly.

 They’re both well into the Gartner Hype Cycle

 They may be more than mere catchphrases, but account-based marketing and artificial intelligence have both certainly influenced the discourse within the B2B world in a massive way.
-Everyone’s talking about them, while on the ground businesses are still learning how to utilize them efficiently.
+Everyone’s talking about them, while on the ground businesses are still learning how to utilize them effectively.

 That makes account-based marketing and artificial intelligence two of the most vivid illustrations of the Gartner Hype Cycle.